miccio-dk/machine-learning-workstation-docs/README.md

 The following sections will guide you through connecting to the machine, using the GPUs, and exchange data.
 Moreover, a list of useful links is provided.

-For any question, please contact &lt;TODO&gt;
+For any question about the platform, please contact &lt;TODO&gt;.
+For questions, suggestions, and corrections related to the content of this documentation, refer to [this page]( https://github.com/miccio-dk/machine-learning-workstation-docs/issues).